Welcome back to spring term!

 Are we there yet?

 This term we are beginning to follow the Cornerstones Curriculum which is used throughout the school.
 Our first topic is called ‘Are we there yet?’
-We will be exploring a variety of holiday destinations through our Travel agency in our role play area, where children can talk about the weather and booked different holiday destination.
-They will also think about how to pack in their suitcases if they are visiting hot or cold places.
+We will be exploring a variety of holiday destinations through our Travel agency in our role play area, where children can talk about the weather and book different holiday destinations.
+They will also think about what to pack in their suitcases if they are visiting hot or cold places.

 Children will also have opportunities to develop their Language and Communication skills providing the Weather forecast in our News Centre, where children can film themselves and share their experiences.